dbt-labs/docs.getdbt.com/website/docs/faqs/project/resource-yml-name.md

 ---
 title: If I can name these files whatever I'd like, what should I name them?
+Description: “Recommendations on how to name your files”
+sidebar_label: ‘How to name your files’
+id: resource-yml-name

 ---
 It's up to you!
 Here's a few options:
 - Default to the existing terminology: `schema.yml` (though this does make it hard to find the right file over time)